heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 1. The workload calls an Authorization Server's token endpoint and presents a JWT Bearer Token as specified in Section 4 of [RFC7523].
-2. The Authorization Server takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the JWT issuer's configuration via HTTP, as specified in [OIDC.Discovery].
+2. The Authorization Server takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the JWT Issuer's configuration via HTTP, as specified in [OIDC.Discovery].
 Alternatively, the OAuth 2.0 Authorization Server Metadata endpoint [RFC8414] may be used.
-3. The Authorization Server then retrieves the JWKs via HTTP from the `jwks_uri` declared in the JWT issuer's configuration response.
+3. The Authorization Server then retrieves the JWKs via HTTP from the `jwks_uri` declared in the JWT Issuer's configuration response.
 4. Using the appropiate issuer key, the Authorization Server verifies the signature of the JWT Bearer Token.
 5. The Authorization Server then responds to the workload with an Access Token